Black Death in Sweden: Economic, social and political effects

 The higher demands of the workers and peasants and the lower incomes of the nobility caused social tensions that resulted in several local charters such as the Skara Charter of 1414 and the Växjö Charter of 1414, which attempted to introduce serfdom by forcing the tenant farmers to stay on the noble estates with heavy regulations, restricting their rights to move and raising their obligation to work on the noble estates and their taxes to the landlords; in Sweden, however, the power of the nobility and the feudal system was too weak for any serfdom to be successfully introduced, and these laws do not appear to have been effective.
 During the 15th century, however, several peasant rebellions took place in Sweden and the century is described as one of crisis and social tensions.

 In the Engelbrektskrönikan ('Engelbrekt Chronicle') from the 1430s, there were complaints about the heavy taxes imposed by Eric of Pomerania with reference to the Black Death, as the king was criticized for demanding a tax which the country could no longer afford, as the population had decreased by the 'Great Death' since then, which devastated the land so that "where former one hundred farmers were, there are now but twenty".

 Religious and cultural consequences

-The Black Death was long remembered in Sweden as a catastrophe and referred to why Sweden had such a small population.
+The Black Death was long remembered in Sweden as a catastrophe and referred to as the reason to why Sweden had such a small population.
 For centuries, ruins in the forests were often explained as remains from towns and villages devastated by the "Great Death".

 Vadstena Abbey was not yet founded in 1350, but the Bridgettine monk Anders Lydekesson (d.
 1410) nevertheless included a description of it in his chronicle from 1403 to 1408, in which he mentioned for the year of 1350: